hunterdyar/AsciiSlides/README.md

 # Ascii Slides
 In progress, incomplete.

-AsciiSlides is (will be?) a desktop presentation tool.
+AsciiSlides is (will be?) a desktop tool for giving presentations.
 It parses plaintext files and let's you present them.
 In addition to supporting html, markdown, youtube links, and images; it also supports 'ASCII Art' and figlet style text headers.

 ## Why?
 1. Because ASCII art slides are pretty fun.
 It feels great to have presentations that look like 2000's era game guide text files